gemfire/gemfire-examples/quickstart/inline-caching/README.md

 ### Configure Postgres

 Now that postgres is running, we will want to create some tables and a user.
-One of the easier ways to do this is to use the test datbase that postgres provides for benchmarking via `pgbench`.
+One of the easier ways to do this is to use the test database that postgres provides for benchmarking via `pgbench`.

 ```bash
 pgbench -i -s 50 postgres